 How to Use Bumble: Creating Your Bumble Profile

 As I mentioned, downloading this app is super easy and creating a profile is pretty straightforward as well.
-If you’ve already used dating apps before you shouldn’t have any trouble creating a profile.
+If you’ve already used dating apps before (here’s an extensive list of free dating dating apps) you shouldn’t have any trouble creating a profile.
 However, along with being 18 years of age and legally permitted to use the app depending on your country’s laws, you need to have an active Facebook account in order to use Bumble.

 Bumble uses your Facebook account to connect with your photos, and you can pick up to six different photos for your account.